Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/daily/iterators.md

 }
 ```

-Now you may be wondering why most Rust code isn't scattered with calls to
+Now you may be wondering why most Rust code doesn't have calls to `next()`
-`next()`, and that's where the [*Syntactic Sugar*][syntactic-sugar] comes in.
+scattered throughout, and that's where [*Syntactic Sugar*][syntactic-sugar]
-This is where the compiler will see certain high level constructs in your code
+comes in.
+This is where the compiler will see certain high level constructs in
-and transform them into a lower level form.
+your code and transform them into a lower level form.

-The humble for-loop is probably the most familiar place where Rust uses
+ The humble for-loop is probably the most familiar instance of this syntactic
-syntactic sugar to let programmers write high-level code.
+ sugar.

 For example, when the compiler sees this...